ggalloro/cicerone/blog_post.md

-# Cicerone: A Travel Agent with Google Maps Grounding
+# Cicerone: an ADK Travel Agent with Google Maps grounding

 I wanted to explore how an ADK agent would leverage Google Maps grounding so created this agent prototype to help users plan trips.
 The agent uses the Google Agent Development Kit (ADK) to build a personalized travel assistant.
 A key aspect of this project is the integration of the `google_maps_grounding` tool, which allows the agent to access real-world geographical data from Google Maps.
 The result is Cicerone, an agent designed to create tailored itineraries for any location.